ashaw1270/SAMO3/README.md

 ## Implementation

-The neural network consists of an input layer of 2 neurons with a sigmoid activation, one hidden layer of 128 neurons with a sigmoid activation, and an output layer of 2 neurons (black or white) with a softmax activation.
+The neural network consists of an input layer of 2 neurons with a sigmoid activation, one hidden layer of 128 neurons also with a sigmoid activation, and an output layer of 2 neurons (black or white) with a softmax activation.
 The model compiles with an Adam optimizer and a binary crossentropy loss function.

 ## Data